 Step 3: Add the PageCrawl app in Make.com

-- Search for PageCrawl and add the Watch Changes trigger.
+- Create a new scenario, add a module, search for PageCrawl, and add the Watch changes trigger.

 - Click Create a connection.
 You are redirected to PageCrawl.io to authorize Make.com.
 There is no token to paste.